 Remote-friendly: Your company may allow you to work remotely.
 But, most of your company’s processes, tools, and meetings will revolve around the office.
 As a result, remote teammates often feel excluded from important meetings and company decisions, even if that’s not the intention.

-Remote-first: Remote-first empowers team members to work remotely, make decisions online and has an individual’s videos on, even if most people are in the same room.
+Remote-first: Remote-first empowers team members to work remotely, make and decisions online.
+Individual’s always have their video on, even if the majority of people are in the same room.
 Tools, ways of working and processes, level the communication playing field providing equal opportunities to contribute ideas and access information.